alelawsoWTAMU/CIDM_6325_Lawson/PRD.md

 - **Summary:**
   This tool is called the Home Maintenance Compass.
 It's purpose is to assist new homeowners in creating a personalized preventative maintenance, in addition to provided verified knowledge from nearby experts.
 The philosophy behind this tool is to prevent homeowners from having to make stressful and costly repairs by providing them an organized plan and access to local resources.
 The primary target audience are first-time buyers, specifically Millenials and Gen Z, who may never have received guidance or been mentored on what it takes to take care of a property.

-- Problem Statement: What problem are we solving for users or the business?
+- **Problem Statement:**

-- The problem we are trying to solve is
+The problem we are trying to solve can be split into two parts: 1) new homeowners are often overwhelmed when it comes to taking care of their new property, which results in a reactive and stressful approach akin to whack-a-mole and 2) the advice they may get is very generic from strangers on the internet and said advice is not tailored to their specific situations or local climate.
-- Goals & Objectives: What success looks like; 3–5 bullets.
+- **Goals & Objectives:** What success looks like; 3–5 bullets.
-- Non-Goals: Explicitly list what’s out of scope to avoid scope creep.
+- **Non-Goals:** Explicitly list what’s out of scope to avoid scope creep.

 ## 3. Context & Background
 - Business Context: Link to strategy, OKRs, or initiatives.